coastalwhite/intro-power-analysis/src/rsa.md

 ## What is Simple Power Analysis

 [Simple Power Analysis] (also known as SPA) is a way of leaking information from power measurements of a microprocessor.
-One can imagine that a power measurement of a microprocessor in idle will use less power than a power measurement of a microprocessor running instructions at maximum speed.
+One can imagine that a microprocessor in idle will use less power than a microprocessor running instructions at maximum speed.
 Similarly, some processor instructions use more power than others or use power at different intervals.
-If we take a series of power measurements of a microprocessor performing an algorithm we use therefore possible say something about the instructions that processors performed.
+If we take a series of power measurements of a microprocessor performing an algorithm, we use therefore possible say something about the instructions that processors performed.
+The technique of looking at such power measurements and leaking information from them is called [Simple Power Analysis].

-We are going to exploit this with an encryption algorithm called [RSA].
+We are going to exploit this technique with an encryption algorithm called [RSA].
 In some software implementations of [RSA], we can leak secret information just by looking at power measurements of the microprocessor.

 ## What is RSA?